Amazon Fire TV Stick 4K Max vs. NVIDIA Shield TV 4K

-It took Amazon three years, but the Fire TV Stick 4K Max provides many of the upgrades we have been waiting for compared to the Fire TV Stick 4K.
+It took Amazon a few years, but the Fire TV Stick 4K Max provides many of the upgrades we have been waiting for compared to the Fire TV Stick 4K.

 - Amazon's best Fire TV Stick ever